-If your isolation and registration networks are not locally-reachable (at layer 2) on the network, but routed to the PacketFence server, you'll have to let the PacketFence server know this.
-PacketFence can even provide DHCP and DNS in these routed networks and provides an easy to use configuration interface.
+PacketFence will need to be configured if the Isolation and Registration networks are not reachable locally (at layer 2) on the network, but instead routed to the PacketFence server.
+PacketFence is able to provide DHCP and DNS in these routed networks.

-For dhcpd, make sure that the clients DHCP requests are correctly forwarded (IP Helpers in the remote routers) to the PacketFence server.
+For dhcpd, ensure the clients DHCP requests are being forwarded correctly (IP Helpers in the remote routers) to the PacketFence server.

-If we consider the network architecture illustrated in the above schema, conf/pf.conf will include the local registration and isolation interfaces only.
+Considering the network architecture illustrated above, /usr/local/pf/conf/pf.conf will include the local Registration and Isolation interfaces only.

-'''

 [interface eth0.2]

 enforcement=vlan

 ip=192.168.2.1

 type=internal

 mask=255.255.255.0

-'''

-'''

 [interface eth0.3]

 enforcement=vlan

 ip=192.168.3.1

 type=internal

 mask=255.255.255.0

-'''

-PacketFence will not start unless you have at least one 'internal' interface, so you need to create local registration and isolation VLANs even if you don't intend to use them.
-Also, the 'internal' interfaces are the only ones on which dhcpd listens, so the remote registration and isolation subnets need to point their DHCP helperaddress to those particular IPs.
+PacketFence will not start unless at least one 'internal' interface is detected, thus local Registration and Isolation VLANs will need to be created even if they are not needed.
+The dhcpd daemon only listens on the 'internal' interfaces, therefore the remote Registration and Isolation subnets need to point their DHCP helperaddress to those particular IP addresses.

-Then you need to provide the routed networks information to PacketFence.
-You can do it through the GUI in Administration $\rightarrow$ Networks (or in conf/networks.conf).
+Provide the routed networks to PacketFence through the GUI in Configuration $\rightarrow$ Network Configuration $\rightarrow$ Networks or manually in /usr/local/pf/conf/networks.conf.

-conf/networks.conf will look like this:
+Example /usr/local/pf/conf/networks.conf: